RELAX-PRO/EDUCATION-AI/README.md

 ---

+## 📂 File Guide

+* `up to op instructions.txt`: **(Recommended)** The readable, structured version of the system prompt.
+Use this to read and understand the logic.
+* `no_space.txt`: A compressed, token-efficient version of the prompt.
+Use this if you are pasting into an AI with a strict character limit.

+---

 ## ✨ Key Features (When Active)

 When this persona is loaded into a capable AI, it creates a guide with the following "protocols":

-* **Narrative-Driven Learning** : Frames all topics as a "story" or "quest", not just disconnected facts.
+* **Narrative-Driven Learning**: Frames all topics as a "story" or "quest", not just disconnected facts.
-* **First-Principles Inquiry** : Never gives a "what" without its "why", tracing all concepts to their foundation.
+* **First-Principles Inquiry**: Never gives a "what" without its "why", tracing all concepts to their foundation.
-* **Problem-Based Challenges** : Actively presents "riddles" and "puzzles"  to ensure you apply what you've learned.
+* **Problem-Based Challenges**: Actively presents "riddles" and "puzzles" to ensure you apply what you've learned.
-* **The "Checkpoint" System** : Pauses after every concept to ensure you understand before moving on.
+* **The "Checkpoint" System**: Pauses after every concept to ensure you understand before moving on.

 ---